Delta456/box-cli-maker/README.md

 b.WrapContent(false)      // disable wrapping
 ```

+Tabs are expanded (at 8‑column stops) before wrapping, so the configured limit is honored even for tab‑heavy content.

-`Render` returns an error if the wrap limit is negative or the terminal width cannot be determined when wrapping is enabled without a limit.
+`Render` returns an error if the wrap limit is not positive or the terminal width cannot be determined when wrapping is enabled without a limit.

 ### Colors